cmunnis/BERT_vs_Transformer-XL/README.md

 2/22/20: We updated the abstract to have quotes from the two research papers we're going to reference in our project.
 Ed has been working on setting up his company's server to run BERT, and will be providing access to Vincent and Connor soon.
 Vincent and Connor have been researching how to use/understand the results from both algorithms.

+#### Goal for Next Week
+We need to have a video showing that we're able to run BERT.